Our Impact in 2021

 Home visits

-Support communications with people living with ALS
+Support communications with people living with ALS, caregivers, and family members

 People living with ALS provided with communication and technology assistance